Nigeria, PhD Candidate, University of Manitoba, 2017

 Rethinking Indigeneity in Postcolonial Africa: Nomadism, Autochthonism, and Ethnographies of Peace and Conflict in Northern Nigeria

-While scholarly attention on the farmer-herder conflict has mostly emphasized farmers’ positions and the implications of the conflict on their productivity, land ownership, and perceived ‘minority’ status in Northern Nigeria, the herders’ viewpoints have received scant scholarly interest.
-Therefore, this study will use a critical qualitative research (CQR) methodology including critical ethnographic and narrative inquiry methods of data collection to explore and interrogate the dynamics of farmer-herder conflicts in Northern Nigeria mainly from the herders’ perspectives of the crisis.
-By doing so, I will highlight both the herders’ ideological position on the nature of the crisis and their resources for peacebuilding.
-By focusing on herders’ notions of peace and conflict, I will also be underscoring the goal of “critical and emancipatory peacebuilding” theories, which examine how agents—in this instance, Fulani herders—involved in disputes advance their own approaches to peace, resilience building, and problem-solving during conflict and in its aftermath.
-It is hoped that by documenting Fulani’s resources for peacebuilding, new light will be shed on the group’s identity and contribution to peacemaking and peacebuilding in Nigeria.
-The study will generate themes that will not only challenge prevailing assumptions about the identity and nature of Fulani pastoralists, but will also underscore the nature of intercommunal crisis in post-colonial Nigeria.
+While scholarly attention on the farmer-herder conflict has mostly emphasized issues of migration, territoriality, climate, change, cattle rustling, and religious sentiments, scant attention have been paid on how each group (farmers and herders) idealize and politicize their relationship to land in a post-colonial context.
+Therefore, this study will explore and interrogate the dynamics of the farmer-herder conflict in Northern Nigeria mainly from the perspectives of contested notions of belonging and ownership to land.
+By doing so, I will highlight both group’s ideological position on the nature of the crisis and their resources for peacebuilding.
+By focusing on the groups’ notions of peace and conflict, I will also be underscoring the goal of “critical and emancipatory peacebuilding” theories, which examine how agents involved in disputes over conflicting ideas of indigeneity advance their own approaches to peace, resilience building, and problem-solving during conflict and in its aftermath.
+In particular, Fulani’s resources for peacebuilding will help to challenge and transform the prevailing stereotypical understanding of the group, which hinges on a perceived inherent violent traits.
+The study will use a critical qualitative research (CQR) methodology including critical ethnographic and narrative inquiry methods of data collection to probe the tensions between autochthonous (farmers) and nomadic (herders) notions of Indigenous belonging and to examine herders’ notions of peace and conflict.
+Data will be analyzed using a set of procedures including inscription, description, transcription, tidying up, coding transcripts and notes from observations, and interpretation.
+This approach will generate themes that will not only challenge prevailing assumptions about the causes of the farmer-herder conflict, but will also underscore the nature of intercommunal crisis in post-colonial Nigeria.